Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

     Your work directory won't necessarily have the same hash as the one shown above.

-Browse the `work` directory in the file explorer to find the log files and any outputs created by the task.
+You can browse the `work` directory to find the log files and any outputs created by the task.

 You should find the following files:

 -   **`.command.begin`**: Metadata related to the beginning of the execution of the process task
 -   **`.command.err`**: Error messages (stderr) emitted by the process task